These Are the Most Naturally Beautiful States in America

 The true beauty of Virginia, though, is its mountains.
 There are few things as relaxing as seeing the Blue Ridge Mountains from one of the state’s many vineyards.

 Virginia natives love partaking in a little forest bathing.
-Camping, hiking and anything outdoorsy are popular pastimes, and visitors are highly encouraged to look beyond neighboring D.C. and focus on the mountains.
+Camping, hiking and other outdoor activities are popular pastimes.
+Visitors are highly encouraged to look beyond neighboring D.C. and focus on the mountains.

 Must-Visit Spot in Virginia: Shenandoah National Park

 As part of the Appalachian Trail, Shenandoah is extremely hiker-friendly.
-The park is mostly made of mountainous forest, with numerous waterfalls and rivers to cool off from a day of arduous treks.
+The park is mostly made of mountainous forest, with numerous waterfalls and rivers where you can cool off from a day of arduous treks.

 If you want to experience nature but can’t fully commit to a camping trip, you can drive along the Skyline Drive, which runs through the park.